weezqyd/sematime-api/README.md

 API_KEY = "your-sematime-api-key"
 USER_ID = "user-id-from-sematime"
 ```

+### Sending Messages

-We are now ready to send our first message using sematime
+With everything configured properly, we are now ready to send our first message using sematime
 ```php
 // Include the composer autoloader if its not included yet require __DIR__.'/vendor/autoload.php';